 Drink windows and ageing

 Both categories produce wines that age across decades from named producers in strong vintages.
-Single-vineyard Burgundy grand crus from named producers reach their drink windows at 15–25 years; the great DRC Romanée-Conti extends to 30+ years.
-Blended Bordeaux First Growths reach their drink windows at 20–30 years from a strong vintage and age 40–50+ years from the great vintages.
+Single-vineyard Burgundy grand crus from named producers reach their drink windows at 15 to 25 years.
+The great DRC Romanée-Conti extends to 30+ years.

-Champagne (almost entirely blended) has more variable drink windows — non-vintage at release; vintage Champagne 8–20 years from release; the great vintages (1990, 1996, 2002, 2008) age 30–40+ years from named houses.
-The Super Tuscans (blended) reach their drink windows at 10–25 years.
+The great vintages (1990, 1996, 2002, 2008) age 30 to 40+ years from named houses.
+The Super Tuscans (blended) reach their drink windows at 10 to 25 years.

 The single-vineyard versus blended-wine question isn't really competitive.
 The two approaches express different facets of what serious wine can do, and serious cellars hold meaningful depth in both.
-Single-vineyard wines deliver terroir transparency that the blended approach can't replicate; blended wines deliver complexity, balance, and (in the Champagne case) consistency across vintages that single-vineyard sourcing struggles to achieve.
+Single-vineyard wines deliver terroir transparency that the blended approach can't replicate.

-The pattern most serious collectors converge on is treating both approaches as complementary rather than competitive — concentrating single-vineyard depth in the categories where vineyard expression is the structural premium (Burgundy, Barolo MGAs, Napa cult Cabernet) and concentrating blended depth in the categories where blending is the structural premium (Bordeaux, Champagne, Super Tuscans).
-The cellars built across both reward the patience and the stylistic variety that defines serious wine collecting at its most engaging.
+The pattern most serious collectors converge on is treating both approaches as complementary rather than competitive.
+Concentrating single-vineyard depth in the categories where vineyard expression is the structural premium (Burgundy, Barolo MGAs, Napa cult Cabernet) and concentrating blended depth in the categories where blending is the structural premium (Bordeaux, Champagne, Super Tuscans).

 Frequently Asked Questions